spectralcode/OCTproZ/BUILD.md

 ../qt5/configure -qt-xcb -opengl desktop -nomake examples -nomake tests -skip qtwebengine -skip qtandroidextras -skip qtcanvas3d -skip qtcharts -skip qtconnectivity -skip qtdatavis3d -skip qtdeclarative -skip qtpurchasing -skip qtquickcontrols -skip qtquickcontrols2 -skip qtwinextras
 ```
 > **Note for Qt 5.15 and later:**
-The `-qt-xcb` option was removed.
-Use `-bundled-xcb-xinput` instead.
+[The `-qt-xcb` option was removed.](https://doc.qt.io/archives/qt-5.15/linux-requirements.html) Omit it from the configure command.

 After the configuration was done a _Configure summary_ will be displayed.
 Please verify that there is a _yes_ in the line with _Desktop OpenGL_.
 Now you can start the build process: